balena-io/docs/pages/tools/cli.md

 the path to the output JSON file

-## os configure &#60;image&#62; &#60;uuid&#62;
+## os configure &#60;image&#62; [uuid] [deviceApiKey]

-Use this command to configure a previously downloaded operating system image for the specific device.
+Use this command to configure a previously downloaded operating system image for the specific device or for an application generally.

+Note that device api keys are only supported on ResinOS 2.0.3+.

+This comand still supports the *deprecated* format where the UUID and optionally device key are passed directly on the command line, but the recommended way is to pass either an --app or --device argument.
+The deprecated format will be remove in a future release.

 Examples:

+	$ resin os configure ../path/rpi.img --device 7cf02a6
-	$ resin os configure ../path/rpi.img 7cf02a6
+	$ resin os configure ../path/rpi.img --device 7cf02a6 --deviceApiKey <existingDeviceKey>
+	$ resin os configure ../path/rpi.img --app MyApp

 ### Options

 #### --advanced, -v

 show advanced configuration options

+#### --application, -a, --app &#60;application&#62;

+application name

+#### --device, -d &#60;device&#62;

+device uuid

+#### --deviceApiKey, -k &#60;device-api-key&#62;

+custom device key - note that this is only supported on ResinOS 2.0.3+

 #### --config &#60;config&#62;